MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/air-review-approve-pending-completed-actions.md

 1. Go to the Microsoft 365 security center (<https://security.microsoft.com/airinvestigation>) and sign in.
 2. Open pending investigations.
 3. In the Investigation page, go to **pending actions** tab.
 4. Select an item in the list.
-Its sidepane pane opens.
+Its side pane opens.
 5. In the sidepane take approve or reject actions.

 ## Change or undo one remediation action